*This article is a partial remake of the article published in the 2023-2024 season

 For BC beginners, we recommend a digital system or a system that switches between analog and digital antennas.
 Three antennas are standard, making them easy to use.
 A 50m reception bandwidth should be sufficient

-vary widely, from affordable models with all the necessary functionality for general backcountry users to multi-functional models used by guides and patrols, ranging from 30,000 to 70,000 yen.
-There are also differences in characteristics, such as those that excel at searching for a single buried subject and those that excel at searching for multiple buried subjects.
+Prices range from 30,000 to 70,000 yen, with a wide variety of options from affordable models with the necessary functions for general backcountry users to multi-functional models used by guides and patrols.
+There are also differences in characteristics, such as some excelling at searching for a single buried person, while others perform better in searching for multiple buried people.

 Beacons require repeated training before you can use them properly on the snow.
 If you're planning on trying out backcountry hiking for the first time, it might be a good idea to join a backcountry guided tour and rent one to try it out first